Val Cenis, France

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

-There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Val Cenis are perfectly feasible.
+There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Val Cenis are perfectly feasible.

 Skiing in Val Cenis